TarekMohammedgg/CodesOfCourses/c++/c++-basics/Bsics.md

     double res = a+b+c;
     return res;
 }
-// polymorephism : the same name but the argument not same and return value also . double sum (double a , double b ) {
+// polymorphism : the same name but the argument not same and return value also . double sum (double a , double b ) {
     double res = a+b ;
     return res;